 The hook tyer, which is made in Italy by Stonfo, comes with instructions for how to use it.
 I have to say, though, that even though the illustrations and the instructions are perfectly clear, it does take some practice to get it right with the small hooks and light lines micro fishermen use.
 It may be because I'm a fat fingered old fart, but my first few attempts were less than successful.
 After a while I did get the hang of it, though, and could turn out snelled hooks without much problem.

 The photo shows three tanago hooks.
-The top hook is an Owner New Half Moon that I snelled with the Daiwa .08 (1/3# test) line.
+The top hook is an Owner New Half Moon that I snelled with the Daiwa .08 (Japanese line size) line.
 The line is so thin it is almost invisible.
 What you see in the photo is the shadow, not the line.
 In the middle is a New Half Moon hook I snelled with Stren Hi-Vis Gold 2# test line and the bottom hook is an Owner Smallest hook that was already snelled.

 I know there are people who buy the tanago hooks loose and snell them by hand, without tools, standing on a river bank.
 I might have been able to do that back in my youth, but I certainly couldn't now.
 Sitting at home in good light, though, with the Stonefo Hook Tyer I can easily snell all the hooks I'll need for a day of micro fishing.
 It really does make it a lot easier and after just a few packs of hooks the hook sneller pays for itself.